 Baker shared, “The services I provide through the Palmetto Leadership Center are based on the experiences I have had in human resources and the manufacturing industry specifically.
-What I bring to the table is real world experience, boots on the ground perspective, from the fast-paced, rough and tumble world of manufacturing.
+What I bring to the table is real-world experience, boots on the ground perspective, from the fast-paced, rough and tumble world of manufacturing.
 I offer executive coaching and business coaching for executive leaders to the front-line salaried leaders.
 What I’ve seen in my career, the front-line is the meat layer of the sandwich.
 They are accountable to both the hourly associates and the executive leadership of the organization.”

-“Our services cover three areas: Employment, Engagement and Succession.
+“Our services cover three areas: Employment, Engagement, and Succession.
 These are cradle to grave services from the first day of employment, to planning for, and executing a viable succession plan for when the employee transitions out of the organization.”

 Talent Identification and Selection Services

 Baker described, “We help organizations objectively identify the right people for the right positions and get them on-boarded and acclimated to the organization as a new leader.
-I don’t source candidates, but do provide comprehensive processes to help identify and select the right candidates to insure there is an effective job match.
-Working with organizations to develop effective new leader transition processes includes coaching them on the culture of the organization.
+I don’t source candidates, but do provide comprehensive processes to help identify and select the right candidates to ensure there is an effective job match.
+Working with organizations to develop effective new leader transition processes includes coaching them about the culture of the organization.
 This helps remove some of the anxieties and pitfalls early on, so a new leader can hit the ground running.”

 “Traditionally, HR’s role is to get a new employee onboard, signed up, and all paperwork completed.
-Often what’s missing is how to successfully get them started in their new role, and orientation to the organization.
+Often what’s missing is how to successfully get them started in their new role and orientation to the organization.
 I tie this in to help organizations make these transitions more successful.”

 “In-house HR roles have become more and more compliance and transactional in nature, leaving little time to focus on the strategic elements required to set the new leader up for success.
-The worst thing you can do is bring somebody on board and not prepare them for potential land mines in their environment, the sacred cows of the organization, and where they need to tread lightly or carry a big stick.”
+The worst thing you can do is bring somebody on board and not prepare them for potential landmines in their environment, the sacred cows of the organization, and where they need to tread lightly or carry a big stick.”